ddl-wasanthag/Fraud-Detection-Workshop/setup/SETUP.md

 **FINISH SETUP**

-After the Data Source has been setup, Edit and updater permissions by selecting the `Everyone" Radio Button
+After the Data Source has been setup, Edit and updater permissions by selecting the `Everyone` Radio Button

 ## Other Admin Configurations
 Billing Tags: `Fraud <4 More>`